Kava-Labs/kava-bridge/relayer/spec/01_reliable_broadcast.md

         }

-        // Received a message from all other peers AND they all match if len(peerMsgs) == len(peerList) {
+        // Received a message from all other peers AND they all match

+        // TODO: Handle DoS or offline nodes, e.g only require m of n? but we
+        // cannot tell between offline nodes, malicious nodes, or just transport issues. if len(peerMsgs) == len(peerList) {
             confirmedMessages <- msg
         }